-The F Word is a new podcast series that examines the complex, messy, gripping subject of forgiveness.
+The F Word Podcast examines the complex, messy, gripping subject of forgiveness.

 In each episode Marina Cantacuzino, a journalist and founder of The Forgiveness Project, talks to a guest who despite having experienced great pain or trauma in their life has found a way through.

 Some have forgiven those who’ve harmed them, others are grappling with forgiving themselves.
-Not everyone is able to forgive.
-Not everyone has made complete peace with their past.
+Not everyone has made complete peace with their past and for some forgiveness is neither desired nor appropriate.

 But all those featured on the show display a strength that has grown out of vulnerability and they all bear witness to the human search for meaning.